larryTheCoder/SkyWarsForPE/README.md

 - Aesthetics sound effects in-game.

 ## Configuration
-This section is to be done.
+Our [wikipage](https://github.com/larryTheCoder/SkyWarsForPE/wiki) will be updated frequently, so check out the page for more useful tips on how to configure the arena and so on.

-## Using EasyKits for SkyWarsForPE.
+### Using EasyKits for SkyWarsForPE.
 This is fairly easy, your kit will automatically be listed in the kit selection item.
 However, the kit will **only be listed** if the permission were set to `sw.internal.*`.
 Other than that, you're done configuring the kits for this plugin.